Breastfeeding and Working – English version - HE2106

 Breastfeeding works by supply and demand – the more you feed your baby, the more milk you’ll have.

 I was nervous about returning to work – we would all have to figure out how to handle breast milk, pumps and bottles.
 We had wonderful support from our midwife, who encouraged us to first form a solid breastfeeding relationship before worrying about bottles and pumps.
-We also had fantastic support from our Tamariki Ora nurse.
+We also had fantastic support from our Well Child nurse.
 She reassured me about my ability to manage and coached Willa's Dad through his new bottle-feeding role.
-I tried hard not to be awkward or embarrassed about expressing at work – this meant that sometimes I had to excuse myself from meetings or conversations to "go and sort my boobs out".
+I tried hard not to be awkward or embarrassed about expressing at work – this meant that sometimes I had to excuse myself from meetings or conversations to 'go and sort my boobs out'.
 Being stressed, thirsty or hungry really affected my supply at work and on some days I had to try really hard to de-stress before I could express.
-To help I stuck pictures on Willa on the walls, booked protected time in my diary for two expressing breaks each day, and added a reminder to my diary each night to 'take milk home'.
+To help I stuck pictures of Willa on the walls, booked protected time in my diary for two expressing breaks each day, and added a reminder to my diary each night to 'take milk home'.
 Having a supportive manager and team really helped.

 If you’re breastfeeding, eat well and drink plenty of water.

 Ani goes to kōhanga while I’m at work.
 It’s a busy day.
 I breastfeed her in the morning when she first wakes up and then a quick top-up before we go.
 I express twice at work (I have long morning and afternoon teas and no lunch break).
-I hired an electric pump from the pharmacy.
+I hired an electric pump online.
 I go into the first-aid room, get out my bottles and away I go!
 It’s quite nice being in there on my own.
 I couldn’t get much milk at first – but I rang the hospital where Ani was born and they put me onto a lactation consultant who helped me heaps.
 Anyway, there’s no fridge at work so I store my milk in a chillybin with ice packs until I get home.
 Then I put the bottles in the fridge and give Ani the breast straight away.
 The next day we start all over again.
 I take the expressed milk from the day before for her feeds at kōhanga.
 They’re great there and understand that I want to keep breastfeeding her.
 It’s really important for me to know she’s getting something special when I’m not there.

 Do a practice run before returning to work to make sure everything runs smoothly on the day.